 Parent Company vs Holding Company

-A Parent Company and a Holding Company appear to be quite similar but are different in some ways.
-Firstly, a Parent Company has direct influence over the controls and operations of its Subsidiary.
-A Holding Company does not have any control or influence over its subsidiaries and is mostly inactive in its subsidiaries’ business operations.
-A Parent Company has the ownership of all its subsidiaries and invests in such companies to expand its growth or improve its business operations.
-A Holding Company simply buys any outstanding shares of its subsidiary companies and only manages some of the legalities and tax obligations.
-A Holding Company is a separate legal entity from its subsidiaries.
+- A parent company has the ownership of all its subsidiaries and invests in such companies to expand its growth or improve its business operations.
+A holding company simply buys any outstanding shares of its subsidiary companies and only manages some of the legalities and tax obligations.
+A holding company is a separate legal entity from its subsidiaries.

-A Parent Company can be defined as a type of company that acquires ownership of its subsidiary company either by acquisition or a spin-off.
+A parent company can be defined as a type of company that acquires ownership of its subsidiary company either by acquisition or a spin-off.
 It does so to improve its business operations, get tax relaxations, develop or grow any existing products differently, and create more capital by accessing its subsidiary’s assets.
-Some examples of Parent Companies are Facebook acquiring Instagram and Whatsapp, Berkshire Hathaway, and GAP.
-A Parent Company is different from a Holding Company.
-A Holding Company does not have any ownership of its subsidiaries while a Parent Company has the ownership of its subsidiaries and can directly influence its business operations.
+Some examples of parent companies are Facebook acquiring Instagram and Whatsapp, Berkshire Hathaway, and GAP.